 In other words, “If your kid’s teacher comes in, you can say hi from across the room and not feel like you’re breaking any protocol,” he says.
 “But it’s also not like a loud, noisy bar.
 We don’t have TVs, we don’t have sports, we want to facilitate conversation and meaningful interaction.”

 In early 2020, we entered a time when meaningful interaction wasn’t possible.
 When COVID struck, Texas Corners Brewing Co. did what it could to survive.
 Having loyal customers helped.

 “During the pandemic I think people have really taken note of who’s local, where their money’s going,” he says.

-TCB put their energy into takeout, and made use of their outdoor patio space.
-Curbside service in particular saved their business, Shultz says.
+TCBC put their energy into takeout and made use of their outdoor patio space.
+Curbside service in particular, saved their business, Schultz says.
 “We’ve kept on a lot of staff.
 I’ve probably had at least a dozen of our staff work for most of the pandemic with us.
 They’ve never left, so they believed in us.”

 “So many people have come up to say, ‘We’re so thankful you’re still here.'”

 The best way to keep up to date on TCBC’s local community impact and farm-to-table fare is by following them on social media platforms like Facebook and Instagram.